Japanese Sea Nettle

-Japanese sea nettles are not very venomous, but their sting can cause an allergic reaction in some people.
-Their stinging cells—known as nematocysts—are powerful, capable of causing serious skin irritation and burning sensations.
+Although not very venomous, their sting can cause an allergic reaction in some people.
+Their stinging cells, which are called nematocysts, are powerful, capable of causing serious skin irritation and burning sensations.

-This jelly's tentacles can grow to a length of 10 feet.
+Learn more about the Japanese sea nettle!
+Did you know that this jelly's tentacles can grow to a length of 10 feet?

-Bell can be up to 12 inches wide; tentacles can extend as long as 10 feet
+The bell of this species can measure up to 12 inches wide.
+Tentacles on giant specimens can reach as long as 10 feet.

-In the past, jelly populations were kept in check by predators such as sea turtles and jelly-eating fish.
-Due to the reduction of these predators, jelly populations are growing at alarming rates.
-There are some concerns that this species is beginning to expand its range farther north, and will out-compete commercially important fish species, such as herring and juvenile salmon, for the tiny food they both consume.
+In the past, jelly populations were kept in check by predators like sea turtles and jelly-eating fish.
+Due to the reduction of their predators, jelly populations are growing at alarming rates.

-Jelly-eating animals—including sea turtles, tuna, sunfish, butterfish and spiny dogfish—keep jelly populations in balance.
-All seven species of sea turtles include jellies in their diets.
+Sea turtles and other jelly-eating animals such as tuna, sunfish, butterfish and spiny dogfish keep the jelly populations in balance.
+All seven species of sea turtles include them in their diets.
 The largest sea turtle species, the leatherback, depends on jellies for food.
-Jellies are more than 90 percent water and an adult leatherback can weigh more than 2,000 pounds, so one turtle can consume a lot of jellies!
+Because jellies are more than 90% water and an adult leatherback can weigh more than 2,000 pounds, one turtle can consume a lot of jellies.